-- 5.1 The Academic Council of The Glasgow School of Art shall establish a Joint Glasgow School of Art/University of Glasgow Appeals Committee (hereafter referred to as the Committee). - 5.2 Full power for deciding appeals are vested in the Committee. - 5.3 The Committee shall consist of the Director (Convener) or her/his nominee, members of the Academic Council, members of the Joint Board for Product Design Engineering and the President of the SRC.
+- 5.1 The Academic Council of the GSA shall establish a Joint GSA/University of Glasgow Appeals Committee (hereafter referred to as the Committee). - 5.2 Full power for deciding appeals are vested in the Committee. - 5.3 The Committee shall consist of the Director (Convener) or his/her nominee, members of the Academic Council, members of the Joint Board for Product Design Engineering and the President of the SRC.
 Exceptionally, the Committee shall have powers to co-opt up to two members of the Senate of the University of Glasgow.
 Where a case in question involves a course taught partly in the University, there shall be at least one University member serving on the Committee.
-The appellant has the right to object to the involvement of the student representative.
+The student has the right to object to the involvement of the student representative.
 Such objection should be submitted in writing along with the letter of appeal. - 5.4 Where a member of the Committee has participated directly in the decision appealed against, that member shall not sit for the individual appeal.
 No member of the Senate Appeals Committee shall be entitled to serve on the Committee. - 5.5 The quorum of the Committee shall be three. - 5.6 The Committee may have the assistance of a legal adviser. - 5.7 The Head of Registry shall normally act as Secretary to the Committee. - 5.8 The Joint Appeals Committee shall not have authority to alter an academic decision.
-If relevant factors are raised by the appeal which should have been known to the Board of Examiners or which the Board failed to take into account, the Committee shall instruct the Board to reconvene to reconsider the assessment.
-Where the Board after reconsideration of the issues raised in the appeal retains the original decision, the Deputy Director of the School or her/his nominee shall decide whether the recommendation of the Board should be accepted or rejected.
+If relevant factors are raised by the appeal which should have been known to the GSA Final Examination Board or which the Board failed to take into account, the Committee shall instruct the Board to reconvene to reconsider the assessment.
+Where the GSA Final Examination Board after reconsideration of the issues raised in the appeal retains the original decision, the Convenor of the Joint Appeals Committee or his/her nominee shall decide whether the recommendation of the Board should be accepted or rejected.

-Code of Appeals GSA.37
+Code of Appeals GSA.39